Table of Contents

 The comments section intends to offer an opportunity for readers from many vantage points to express their views and.interact among themselves and with Mr. Pipes.
 Mr. Pipes reads many but not all the comments and on occasion responds to them, usually to specific questions.
 The most noteworthy comments, mostly judged by adding new information, are listed at "Outstanding Reader Comments."

-The largest number of reader's comments, over 10,000 of them, are posted at "Advice to Non-Muslim Women against Marrying Muslim Men", a unique self-help page that has taken on a life of its own.
-(Click here for a testimonial to its utility.)
+The largest number of reader's comments, over 11,000 of them, are posted at "Advice to Non-Muslim Women against Marrying Muslim Men", a unique self-help page that has taken on a life of its own.
+(Click here and here for testimonials to its utility.)
 The next highest number is 2,000 at "How the West Could Lose."

 Requests to alter or delete already-posted comments: The website regularly receives requests of this nature.
 Our policy is not to alter or delete the comments themselves, for they are part of the record, but to extend the courtesy of abbreviating part of the commentator's name so as to render it less visible to search engines.
 If you are making such a request, send the URL of the comment to firstname.lastname@example.org with a suggested change to your name.